Skipperro/enpal-homeassistant/README.md

 ## How to get access token?

+Look at the Solar Rel Web Interface on your Local Network under Config!

-Currently only way to get the token is to contact Enpal support.<br>
+or you can contact Enpal support.<br>
-More convenient, automated way is planned for the future.

 ## Credits

 - Skipperro: Creating the integration for Home Assistant.
+- gickowtf: Creating the integrartion for Home Assistant with the new Enpal Solar Rel Web Interface